oracle-samples/oaim-sandbox/spring_ai/README.md

 # Spring AI template

 ## How to run:
-Prepare two configuration in `oaim-sandbox` based on vector stores created using:
+Prepare two configurations in the `oaim-sandbox`, based on vector stores created using this kind of configuration:

 * OLLAMA:
   * Embbeding model: mxbai-embed-large